LONG TIMER: Audi A4

 WEDNESDAY JUNE 1, 2016

-The B8 A4 was released in 2008, it was to my eyes the prettiest saloon ever especially in S line guise.
+The B8 A4 was released in 2008, it was to my eyes the prettiest saloon ever, especially in S line guise.
 I spent most of my days choosing between the E90 BMW 325i and the B8 Audi A4 1.8T S-line instead of the 2-litre because the Quattro model was only brought in much later in that year.
-Mercedes Benz’s W204 C200K was too in the bag since it has always been a contender in the segment and readily available.
+Mercedes Benz’s W204 C200K too was in the bag since it has always been a contender in the segment and readily available.

-Much thinking has gone into decided but frankly it wasn’t all that difficult because if you’re into comfort, the Merc was the obvious winner however if you’re into driving it’d be the BMW.
+Much thinking has gone into deciding but frankly it wasn’t all that difficult because if you’re into comfort, the Merc was the obvious winner however if you’re into driving it’d be the BMW.
 As for the Audi, it was right in the middle.
 I’ll leave it to you to decide on whether the A4 is best of both worlds or master of none.
 Rarity on one hand but it was expected to lose half its value in the first three years so, your call.

 Insulation from outside world